entbappy/Deep-Learning-Based-Fasion-Recommendation-System/README.md

 <img src="demo/7.png" alt="workflow" width="70%">

 ## STEP 05:
-Just execute this command one time if you are not changing the data
+Just execute this command & wait, it may take some time

 ```bash